logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 I have to confess, I love system programming details and I love knowing the details.
 This comes in really useful when debugging a hard to find problem.
 As development is migrating away from the machine the amount of programmers that know how the hardware works diminishes.

+---

-> SOURCE CODE VERSION CONTROL
+## SOURCE CODE VERSION CONTROL

-Medium: VSS and beginning SVN user

-High: Proficient in using SVN features.
-Knows how to branch and merge,use patches setup repository properties etc.

-Pro: Knowledge of distributed VCS systems.
-Has tried out Bzr/Mercurial/Darcs/Git
+In 2019 and Beyond it is all about a Mastery of Git based workflows.
+Experience with older or proprietary tools will translate well.

 This really isn’t something the developer has a lot of options in.
 Either their employer uses proper version control or they don’t.

+---

-> BUILD AUTOMATION
+## BUILD AUTOMATION

 Medium: Knows how to build the system from the command line